Rebekka Habermas: Life and career

 Rebekka Habermas was born in Frankfurt am Main, the daughter of philosopher and sociologist Jürgen Habermas.
 From 1979 to 1985, she studied history and Romance literature at the University of Konstanz, and in Paris, earning a master's degree and completing her Staatsexamen in Konstanz in 1985.
 She then received training in publishing and worked as an editor at S. Fischer Verlag.
 After earning her doctorate at Saarland University in 1990 under the auspices of the German National Academic Foundation, Habermas spent the next two years as an associate professor at Saarland University's historical institute.
-From 1992 to 1997, Habermas conducted research for the University of Bielefeld's special research project Sozialgeschichte des neuzeitlichen Bürgertums (Social History of the Modern Middle Class), which was financed through the Deutsche Forschungsgemeinschaft.
-In 1998, Habermas secured her habilitation from the faculty of history and philosophy at the University of Bielefeld.
+From 1992 to 1997, Habermas conducted research for Bielefeld University's special research project Sozialgeschichte des neuzeitlichen Bürgertums (Social History of the Modern Middle Class), which was financed through the Deutsche Forschungsgemeinschaft.
+In 1998, Habermas secured her habilitation from the faculty of history and philosophy at Bielefeld University.
 She then worked for two years as an interim full professor at Ruhr University, Bochum.
-Since 2000, she held a chair in medieval and modern history at the University of Göttingen.
+From 2000, she held a chair in medieval and modern history at the University of Göttingen.

-Rebekka Habermas died on 21 December 2023, at the age of 64.
+Rebekka Habermas died at the age of 64 on 21 December 2023, preceding her father's death by two years, two months, and twenty-one days.